ningxie1991/ASE/README.md

 # How to Use Demo

 To use the website go to: <a href="http://ascout.org/"> ascout.org </a> and follow the prompts.
 When you first access the website select Berlin as the city you wish to visit.
 Then you will be presented with choices.
 Click the "Calculate the ideal neighborhood" button, and start entering the destinations you wish to visit.
 After you are done, click the "find neighborhood" button and you will shortly be presented with the listings from the three most convenient neighborhoods for your itenirary.
+You will be able to see all the listings on the side bar and on the map.
+You can hover over the listings on the map to see a preview, or you can click on the more details button to see all the information including a link to the original AirBnb listing.

 Youtube link for the demo: https://youtu.be/IGtEoX6wCbY